 Day trading isn’t a means of getting rich quick, nor is it a low effort way of drawing an income.
 Those who seek to get rich quick are the same that get poor quick.

-Day trading is also not a guarantee; far from it actually.
-Most traders fail, many of them because of the reasons mentioned above.
+Day trading or lifestyle trading is also not a guarantee; far from it actually.
+Most lifestyle traders fail, many of them because of the reasons mentioned above.
 If you want to be successful you need to put in the effort.
 You need to learn the theory.

-You then need to practice on a simulated account, and have the patience to execute.
+You then need to practice your lifestyle trading on a simulated account, and have the patience to execute.
 You must be in control of your emotions, and have a risk management system.

 The day trader lifestyle, as you now know, takes up little time, but what is trading for a living actually like?

-The benefits of the day trader lifestyle are that you can be your own boss.
+The benefits of being a lifestyle trader are that you can be your own boss.
 You have the capability to plan your working hours.
 This means that you are able to trade at a time that is convenient and fits around your day-to-day life.
 Trading on a laptop also means you can do it anywhere, anytime.
 You will need an internet connection and a trading platform.

 If you’re day trading from home you can completely remove the need to travel anywhere.
 I won’t tell you about how awful driving, or catching public transport to work is, you already know.
 The traffic, the noisy passengers, the time it takes!